Philogy/Action-Points/README.md

 # Action-Points
 Contracts for creating, reedeming and distributing fungible "action point" tokens.
+Credit to https://github.com/vporton/safe-contracts/ for the solidity 0.7 compatible gnosis safe contracts

 ### 1. Basic Structure
 The main token contract is `/contracts/ActionPoints.sol`.
 Upon deploying it will